1pete/gulp-css-grayscale/README.md

 ## Description

 Converts css colors to grayscale version.
+Supports algorithms and custom replacers.

 ## 2do